LukasZahradnik/PyNeuraLogic/docs/language.rst

 *******

 On top of classic relational logic programming, in PyNeuraLogic, the relations can be additionally associated with *weights*.
-A relation's weight is optional and servers as a learnable parameter.
+A relation's weight is optional and serves as a learnable parameter.
 The weight itself can be defined in the following ways:

 - Scalar value defining a learnable scalar parameter initialized to a specific value.